AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    > * `npm install parcel --save-dev`
    > * `npm i @parcel/transformer-sass`

-When you save the `_variables.scss` and `button.scss` files, the server recognizes the changes via the line `[Browsersync] File event [change]`.
+This is a hot deployment.
+So, whenever you make any changes and save the `_variables.scss` and `button.scss` files, the server automically picks the changes and previews the latest output.
+The line `[Browsersync] File event [change]` signifies that server has recognized the latest changes and it is deploying the changes at the local environment.

    ![Proxy browsersync](/help/forms/assets/browser_sync.png)

-You are directly redirected to a browser, which displays the customized changes in an Adaptive Form.
-The theme customizations perform changes at both the global level and the component level.
-The error messages of an Adaptive Form are changed to the `blue` color by updating the `_variables.scss` file in a theme folder.
-The label color for the button component during hovering action is customized to `green` by modifying the `button.scss` file.
+Having followed the examples provided at both the theme level and component level for theme customizations, the error messages of an Adaptive Form are changed to the `blue` color, while the label color for the button component changes to `green` upon hovering.

 **Previewing theme level style**